PranavJayachand/DIGHUM160/README.md

 This repository contains the materials for DIGHUM160.

 ## Course Summary
-This course confronts h
-ermeneutic philosophy with computational text analysis.
+This course confronts hermeneutic philosophy with computational text analysis.
 Hermeneutics refers to a long-standing intellectual tradition in the humanities that focuses on the theory and methods of interpretation.

 The course has two basic components.
 In the lectures and discussions, we will deal with leading hermeneutic philosophers focusing on issues such as dialogicality, perspective, reflexivity, and the scientific status of interpretation.
 These issues are relevant to the study of social media and discourse communities, and their particular interpretations of the world.